SanderMertens/flecs/docs/FlecsScript.md

 The `components.transform` entity will be created with the `Module` tag.

+The `module` statement must be the first statement of a script.

 ## Include statement
 The `include` statement loads another script file.
 Example: